Charles J. Precourt: Space flight experience

 STS-55 Columbia launched from Kennedy Space Center, Florida, on April 26, 1993.
 Nearly 90 experiments were conducted during this German-sponsored Spacelab D-2 mission to investigate life sciences, materials sciences, physics, robotics, astronomy and the Earth and its atmosphere.
 STS-55 also flew the Shuttle Amateur Radio Experiment (SAREX) making contact with students in 14 schools around the world.
-After 160 orbits of the earth in 240 flight hours, the 10-day mission concluded with a landing on Runway 22 at Edwards Air Force Base, California, on May 6, 1993.
+After 160 orbits of Earth in 240 flight hours, the 10-day mission concluded with a landing on Runway 22 at Edwards Air Force Base, California, on May 6, 1993.

 STS-71 (June 27 to July 7, 1995) was the first Space Shuttle mission to dock with the Russian Space Station Mir, and involved an exchange of crews (seven-member crew at launch, eight-member crew on return).
 The Atlantis Space Shuttle was modified to carry a docking system compatible with the Russian Mir Space Station.
 It also carried a Spacehab module in the payload bay in which the crew performed various life sciences experiments and data collections.
 STS-71 Atlantis launched from and returned to land at the Kennedy Space Center, Florida.
 Mission duration was 235 hours, 23 minutes.

 STS-84 Atlantis (May 15–24, 1997) carried a seven-member international crew.
 This was NASA's sixth Shuttle mission to rendezvous and dock with the Russian Space Station Mir.
 During the 9-day flight, the crew conducted a number of secondary experiments and transferred nearly 4 tons of supplies and experiment equipment between the Space Shuttle and the Mir station.
 STS-84 Atlantis launched from and returned to land at the Kennedy Space Center, Florida.
 Mission duration was 221 hours and 20 minutes.

 STS-91 Discovery (June 2–12, 1998) was the 9th and final Shuttle-Mir docking mission and marked the conclusion of the highly successful joint U.S./Russian Phase I Program.
 The crew, including a Russian cosmonaut, performed logistics and hardware resupply of the Mir during four docked days.
 They also conducted the Alpha Magnetic Spectrometer experiment, which involved the first of its kind research of antimatter in space.
 Mission duration was 235 hours, 54 minutes.